losrobbos/python-flask-mini-api-demo/README.md

 ## Prep - create environment

+After clonsing this repository:
 Create a virtual environment where all packages, like Flask, will get installed to:

 `python -m venv venv`
+(execute this command in the folder of the repository, just like you would with "npm install")

 This command will create a folder "venv" in your folder, which will never get checked into github.